 - You'll receive the Death and/or TPD cover amount(s) you've requested to transfer, up to the amount(s) of your existing cover under your other super fund or insurer, in addition to any cover that you currently have with us (subject to the maximum cover amounts). - The additional cover will be fixed cover (rounded up to the next \$1,000).
-Fixed TPD cover reduces gradually from age 61 to zero at age 65. - If your basic Death or TPD cover hasn't already started, it will also start (for the type of cover transferred) as long as you haven't previously fixed or cancelled it.
+Fixed TPD cover reduces gradually from age 61 to zero at age 65. - The cost of any additional cover will be paid by you and deducted monthly from your super account.